 The offer of employment must be for work in your nominated occupation for permanent (not casual) work, for at least 20 hours per week, and must be for at least six continuous months.

-Applicants who are currently working in their nominated occupation in Victoria and have been for at least six months may be exempt from meeting higher English language requirements specified for their occupation and should therefore apply for nomination.
+Applicants who are currently working in their nominated occupation in Victoria and have been for at least six months may be exempt from meeting higher English language requirements specified for their occupation and should therefore apply for visa nomination.

 To provide evidence of your job offer you should provide a contract or letter of offer from your employer which includes your employer’s Australian Business Number (ABN) and contact details.

 You must commit to living and working in Victoria for at least two years.
-If you are currently living in another Australian state, you must provide a current Victorian job offer to support your nomination application.
+If you are currently living in another Australian state, you must provide a current Victorian job offer to support your visa nomination application.

-Your CV is a critical document used to assess your suitability for Victorian state nomination.
+Your CV is a critical document used to assess your suitability for Victorian visa nomination.
 It must provide evidence of your skills and work experience and a detailed, chronological list of all relevant employment.

 You should take the time to ensure your CV is professionally presented, descriptive and provides our assessors and industry advisors with a comprehensive reflection of your skills, work readiness, employment history and work experience.
 You should explain any gaps in employment.